$0.06 EPS Expected for Asure Software, Inc. (NASDAQ:ASUR) This Quarter

-Wall Street analysts predict that Asure Software, Inc. (NASDAQ:ASUR – Get Rating) will post earnings per share (EPS) of $0.06 for the current quarter, according to Zacks.
-Two analysts have issued estimates for Asure Software’s earnings.
+Wall Street analysts predict that Asure Software, Inc. (NASDAQ:ASUR – Get Rating) will announce earnings of $0.06 per share for the current quarter, Zacks Investment Research reports.
+Two analysts have made estimates for Asure Software’s earnings.
 The lowest EPS estimate is $0.05 and the highest is $0.06.
-Asure Software reported earnings of $0.12 per share in the same quarter last year, which would indicate a negative year over year growth rate of 50%.
-The company is scheduled to announce its next earnings results on Monday, January 1st.
+Asure Software posted earnings of $0.12 per share during the same quarter last year, which would suggest a negative year-over-year growth rate of 50%.
+The firm is expected to announce its next earnings results on Monday, January 1st.

-On average, analysts expect that Asure Software will report full-year earnings of $0.09 per share for the current financial year, with EPS estimates ranging from $0.01 to $0.17.
-For the next fiscal year, analysts expect that the company will report earnings of $0.23 per share.
-Zacks’ earnings per share averages are a mean average based on a survey of sell-side analysts that that provide coverage for Asure Software.
+According to Zacks, analysts expect that Asure Software will report full-year earnings of $0.09 per share for the current year, with EPS estimates ranging from $0.01 to $0.17.
+For the next fiscal year, analysts anticipate that the business will post earnings of $0.23 per share.
+Zacks’ EPS averages are a mean average based on a survey of research analysts that that provide coverage for Asure Software.

 About Asure Software (Get Rating)